apollographql/apollo-client-devtools/README.md

 Unfortunately, there is no way to hot-reload a Chrome extension in the inspector while developing it.

-While actively working on the devtools, you should run `npm run chrome` in the devtools repo.
+While actively working on the devtools, you should run `yarn run chrome` in the devtools repo.
 This will have webpack watch your files, and rebundle them automatically whenever you make a change.
 With `webpack -w` running, you'll simply have to close the chrome inspector and open it again to see your changes in effect (no need to hit reload on the [chrome://extensions](chrome://extensions) page unless you make a change to the extension manifest).

 ### Developing with hot reload in an app

 Working within a specific browser's extension environment can be a less than ideal development experience.
 To make this better, we have created a local shell with hot reloading to try out features.
-To run this, run `npm run dev` and go to [the local app](https://localhost:8080).
+To run this, run `yarn run dev` and go to [the local app](https://localhost:8080).

 _Note: While great for expedited development of layout and CSS, this method doesn't allow you to simulate the environment of a chrome extension perfectly.
 Thus, we recommend you use a combination of both this process and the one described in the previous section while working on the extension.
 Make sure to test any major changes in the final environment._